allenai/python-package-template/README.md

 1. [Create a new repository](https://github.com/allenai/python-package-template/generate) from this template with the desired name of your project.

-    Your project name (i.e. the name of the repository) and the name of the corresponding Python package(s) don't necessarily need to match.
-For example, it's common practice to name a repository using dashes (e.g. `my-package`), while naming the Python package itself using underscores (e.g. `my_package`).

-    You might want to check on [PyPI](https://pypi.org/) first to see if the name is already taken.
+    Your project name (i.e. the name of the repository) and the name of the corresponding Python package don't necessarily need to match, but you might want to check on [PyPI](https://pypi.org/) first to see if the package name you want is already taken.

-2. Create a new Python 3.7 or newer environment.
+2. Create a Python 3.7 or newer environment.

     If you're not sure how to create a suitable Python environment, the easiest way is using [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 On a Mac, for example, you can install Miniconda using [Homebrew](https://brew.sh/):